 2. Insert Images From Your Computer

 - Insert and Link.
-If the original file changes, the version on your PowerPoint slide will update as well.
+If the original file changes, the version on your PowerPoint slide updates as well.

 Now that you've got your image inserted into the presentation, it's time to check out the picture editing tools.